 In relation to the shortage of Audiologists in California, in 2016 the Board actively supported AB 2317 (Mullin, Chapter 267, Statutes of 2016), which authorized the California State University (CSU) system to award the Doctor of Audiology (AuD) degree.
 The changes that resulted from AB 2317 authorized CSU campuses to develop AuD programs.
-This will significantly increase the number of AuD graduates applying for licensure in California, and consequently ease the shortage of audiologists.
+This will significantly increase the number of AuD graduates applying for licensure in California, and consequently ease the shortage of Audiologists.
 Multiple CSU's have now developed Doctor of Audiology (AuD) programs and some of these programs will have their initial student cohorts graduating as soon as 2023.

-Additionally, the Board continues to recommend the revision of BPC Section 2532.8 to include audiologists with a valid Certificate of Clinical Competence in Audiology issued by the American Speech-Language-Hearing Association's Council for Clinical Certification or a valid American Board of Audiology certificate issued by the American Academy of Audiology (see Section 11 and 12).
-Amending this statutory reference and adding the American Board of Audiology Certificate will streamline licensure of audiologists who hold these certifications and enhance access to audiology services for California consumers.
+Additionally, the Board continues to recommend the revision of BPC Section 2532.8 to include Audiologists with a valid Certificate of Clinical Competence in Audiology issued by the American Speech-Language-Hearing Association's Council for Clinical Certification or a valid American Board of Audiology certificate issued by the American Academy of Audiology (see Section 11 and 12).
+Amending this statutory reference and adding the American Board of Audiology Certificate will streamline licensure of Audiologists who hold these certifications and enhance access to audiology services for California consumers.

-In relation to the need for additional speech-language pathologists in the states K-12 public schools, the Board supported AB 1075 (Holden, 2019) which would have appropriated \$750,000 to the CSU system for competitive grants to campus speech-language pathologist programs with the goal of expanding their enrollment capacity.
-The Legislature addressed this issue through the 2019 Budget Act which appropriated \$3 million to the CSU system to increase enrollment in speech-language pathologist programs.
+In relation to the need for additional Speech-Language Pathologists in the states K-12 public schools, the Board supported AB 1075 (Holden, 2019) which would have appropriated \$750,000 to the CSU system for competitive grants to campus Speech-Language Pathologist programs with the goal of expanding their enrollment capacity.
+The Legislature addressed this issue through the 2019 Budget Act which appropriated \$3 million to the CSU system to increase enrollment in Speech-Language Pathologist programs.
 The Board continues to support the expansion of speech-language pathology programs in California.

-Internally, to positively contribute to workforce development in the state, the Board continues to streamline licensure processes in an effort to license or register qualified applicants to enter California's workforce in speech-language pathology, audiology, and hearing aid dispensing.
+Internally, to positively contribute to workforce development in the state, the Board continues to streamline its licensure processes.
 The Board also monitors licensing timeframes weekly and addresses process and workload issues to ensure the most efficient licensure process.